maxl-96/Case-Study-1-Project-1/README.md

 ### Problem definition

-The main goal of this project is to predict whether a patient has heart disease or not --> 2 desicions --> binary classification
+The main goal of this project is to predict whether a customer has left the company or not --> 2 desicions --> binary classification

 The model will be trained with patient data and labels.
 So we use supervised learning.
 It’s important to remember this prediction isn’t certain.
 It comes back as a probability.
+Maybe its better to get the probabilty of leaving a customer.

 > How does the company expect to use and benefit from this model?

+Customer churn is a common challenge that businesses must address, making it a key priority.

+Also known as attrition, customer churn refers to the level of inactivity or disengagement observed over a specific time period.
+By analyzing behavioral or relational data, businesses can often identify early warning signs.
+Recognizing the main factors behind churn and identifying customers at risk are essential for improving business growth and strategy.

 ### Data